gisquick/gisquick-doc/user-manual/before-publishing.rst

    Gisquick login screen.

-The user can log in using credentials (user name and password).
-After successful login, Gisquick loads user's welcome page which includes a list of already published projects.
+The user can log in with user name and password.
+After successful login, Gisquick loads user's profile page which includes a list of already published projects.
 After the very first login or in case that user hasn't published any project yet, only the message appears stating how to proceed.

-.. thumbnail:: ../img/gisquick-new-account-4.png
+.. thumbnail:: ../img/gisquick-new-account-04.png
+   :width: 300px

-   User's welcome page after first login.
+   User's profile page after first login.

+In order to publish a ``NEW PROJECT`` from QGIS, a QGIS Gisquick plugin must be connected, see chapter below.

 .. _uploading-project: